golukr42220/Object-Oriented-Programming/Smart Pointers.md

 The `unique_ptr` is one of the most common smart pointers.
 If you are not sure which smart pointer to use, this is the pointer you should go with.

-The `unique_ptr`, as the name suggests, holds a unique pointer, i.e., the memory held by this pointer cannot be represented by any other pointer.
+- The `unique_ptr`, as the name suggests, holds a unique pointer, i.e., the memory held by this pointer cannot be represented by any other pointer.
 This will be the only pointer that holds that memory.
 You will not be allowed to create another copy of the pointer.
 While the memory held by the pointer cannot be copied or shared by any other pointer, you can always move it to a
 `new` pointer.
 This can be achieved by the `move()` function of the C++ Standard Template Library.

+- **std::unique_ptr** is the C++11 replacement for `std::auto_ptr`.
+It should be used to manage any dynamically allocated object that is not shared by multiple objects.
+That is, `std::unique_ptr` should completely own the object it manages, not share that ownership with other classes. `std::unique_ptr` lives in the <memory> header.

 ![image](https://github.com/golukr42220/Object-Oriented-Programming/assets/45598340/1d865de6-0b6e-4a28-a9aa-5424d7c920ae)

 Syntax :